 - Get your new brand identity seen with a marketing campaign.

-Once your rebranded your business, make sure you use it at every opportunity and get it noticed by your dream client.
-The obvious is to update your office signage, website and social channels, add it to email signatures and get it printed onto stationary.
+Once you’ve rebranded your business, make sure you use it at every opportunity and get it noticed by your dream client.
+The obvious is to update your office signage, website and social channels, add it to email signatures and get it printed onto stationery.